alfredodiaz53/big-bang/docs/training/big-bang-overview.md

 ## How is Big Bang Offered?

 1. Through the Big Bang Customer Integration Team.
 This is a paid service.
 The Integration Team helps you set up and maintain a Big Bang environment that you host in your own environment.
-As part of our tech-fit evaluation, our engineers will work with you to determine the level of support and services needed.
+As part of our tech-fit evaluation, our engineers will work with you to determine the level of support and services that is best for you.
-2. Through the Party Bus team.
-Also a paid service.
+2. Through Party Bus.
+This is also a paid service.
 Party Bus is a multi-tenant environment hosted, managed, and supported by the Platform One Party Bus team.
 3. Big Bang Open Source.
 You deploy Big Bang on your own in your environment and contribute back code/documentation.
 See https://repo1.dso.mil/platform-one/big-bang/customers/template to get started.

 ![Big Bang Visualization](images/big-bang-viz.png)